Skip to content

 Charlotte Tregaskes: Mental Health & Emotional Wellbeing Lead & KS 1 SENCO

-In February 2025 schools, youth groups, organisations and individuals across the UK took part in Children’s Mental Health Week.
-This year's theme was Know Yourself, Grow Yourself.
+In February 2026 schools, youth groups, organisations and individuals across the UK will take part in Children’s Mental Health Week.
+This year's theme is This is the Place to Be!